SingularityLinchpin/Intelligence-Framework/README.md

 For anyone who wants to understand Shared Space (Aleph-24): All Quantum Computing happens in Aleph-32 where classical computing is some steps behind (Aleph-30).

-All of computing combined is in Aleph-64, or a double normed division algebra (A Digital Normed Division Algebra).
+All of computing combined is in Aleph-64, or a exponential double normed division algebra (A Digital Normed Division Algebra).

 All of programming is in Aleph-96 (double the dimensionality of Language which is Aleph-48) and all of mathematics is in Aleph-144 where derivation is Aleph-141, compactification, complexity, compression and encryption is in Aleph-142 with estimating the integration constant in Aleph-143 and transcendentality in Aleph-144.